 The workflows available in ArcGIS Enterprise on Kubernetes are described below and links to information about specific functionality are provided.
 For a list of issues that were addressed at this release, see Release notes.

-- ArcGIS Enterprise on Kubernetes is supported on Google Kubernetes Engine (GKE).
+- ArcGIS Enterprise on Kubernetes is supported in disconnected environments.

 For details about these new features, see What's new in the ArcGIS Enterprise Administrator API.

 - Bulgarian is a new language option for viewing the ArcGIS Enterprise portal.

 - Use flow smart mapping style in Map Viewer to display vector field data in imagery layers using animated streamlines and wavefronts to represent direction and magnitude.

 - Change the appearance of your map by applying effects to a whole layer or a subset of features in a layer.
 For example, you can apply a bloom effect to a layer showing volcanic eruptions or apply the Bloom + Transparency effect to an earthquakes layer to draw attention to earthquakes over a certain magnitude.

 - Configure pop-ups for imagery layers in Map Viewer.

 - Sketching has been enhanced with support for snapping and other improvements.